The name of this corporation shall be Section 8 Administrators Association, Incorporated.

 - Appoint such special committees as may be found necessary or desirable for the effective functioning of the Corporation.

-- Bond such officers or committees members as may be necessary, in such amounts and with such sureties as may be selected by them.
+- Bond such officers or they as may be necessary, in such amounts and with such sureties as may select committees’ members.

-The President shall preside at all meetings of the Corporation and of the Board of Directors.
+The President and/or the Vice President shall preside at all meetings of the Corporation and of the Board of Directors.
 He/she shall be a member ex-officio of all regular and special committees.
-He/she shall execute all contracts and other legal documents in the name of the Corporation.
+The President and/or the Vice President shall execute all contracts and other legal documents in the name of the Corporation.
 He/she shall in general, perform all such other functions as pertain to the office of President.

 The Vice-President shall perform the duties of the President in the absence of the President.
 In addition, he/she shall be ex-officio the Chairman of the Program Committee.